 - The opportunity for a solid understanding of the material.
 Throughout the course, our training staff will assess each trainee’s understanding of the course content.
 The results will be used to define the student’s study goals and a plan for successful completion of the course.

 - A faculty member who will observe their first 12 hour childbirth series and give ongoing feedback and mentoring.

 - A unique opportunity for those who have a strong background in birth-related knowledge and are already trained as childbirth educators, to increase their confidence, strengthen their teaching skills and revitalize their own courses!
 Contact us for more details on individualizing a program to fit your goals.

 - Formal coursework consists of 36+ hours of class time over the period of 3 months.
-(Download the BACE 2018 Course Schedule).
+(Download the BACE 2019 Course Syllabus and Schedule).